Congratulations! — By finding your way here, you have proven that you are one of the best and brightest executives pursuing leadership excellence!

 PEAK PERFORMANCE IS A PERISHABLE SKILL

-Peak performance is a perishable skill because the bar is constantly getting higher.
-Coaching becomes a high priority for those who want to stay at the top of their game.
-For example, try to imagine a scenario where, after winning his first Super Bowl Championship, New England Patriots quarterback Tom Brady said to head coach Bill Belichick, "I've reached the pinnacle of my game, and I don't want to be coached anymore."
+Try to imagine a scenario where, after winning his first Super Bowl Championship in 2001, New England Patriots quarterback Tom Brady said to head coach Bill Belichick, "I've reached the pinnacle of my game, and I don't need coaching any more."
+Ludicrous, right?

-Had Brady stopped growing as a quarterback it is unfathomable to think that he would become the first player in history to have won six Super Bowls, three league MVP awards, and four Super Bowl MVP Awards.
-The best of the best always want coaching to maintain leadership in their field — Should senior executives be any different?
+Of course, everyone knows Brady wasn't a 'one-hit wonder,' and it is unfathomable to think that he would go on to become the first player in history to have won six Super Bowls, three league MVP awards, and four Super Bowl MVP Awards without ramping up his coaching.

 THE IMPORTANCE OF A SEASONED OUTSIDE EXECUTIVE COACH

-Great coaches see and hear things that you can't.
-Most senior leaders rarely get unvarnished feedback on company and personal matters from inside their company.
-This is probably because people are taught that 'the boss is always right,' or fear that giving feedback to the leader may lead to 'killing the messenger;' — Don't laugh, it happens.
-Whatever the cause, there is consternation about giving feedback to executives, and people have learned the Old West proverb, "If you speak the truth, have a foot in the stirrup."
+PERSPECTIVE — Great coaches see and hear things that you can't.
+Most senior leaders rarely get unvarnished feedback from inside their company.
+This is probably because people believe that 'the boss is always right,' or fear that giving feedback to the leader may lead to 'killing the messenger;' — Don't laugh, it happens.
+The fact is there is an Old West proverb about giving feedback to executives, "Have one foot in the stirrup if you speak the truth."

 SO WHERE DO YOU GO FROM HERE?

-I specialize in working with ethical leaders and organizations in flux, and my expertise is bringing people together to achieve a unified vision.
-I am an unabashed idealist with a strong pragmatic streak, and I have built my career on the old fashioned principles of honesty, integrity, fairness, accountability, commitment, and pure grit.
-My motto is, "I will find a way, or I will make one!" — I never quit.
+MY VALUES — I am an unabashed idealist with a deep-seated pragmatic streak.
+I am a square shooter, and my practice is built on the principles of honesty, integrity, accountability, and pure grit.
+I never quit, and my motto is, "I will find a way, or I will make one" — (Inveniam Viam Aut Faciam).

-I keep a low profile (except this minimalist website) to keep my coaching docket small enough to provide high quality, customized attention to each client.
-I am an 'on-call' resource, and the coaching process involves frequent and abundant face, phone, and Skype time to hone your leadership skills and improve your quality of life.
-You should expect significant progress in your personal and professional life (or, why do it at all, right?).
+EXCLUSIVE CLIENTELE — I maintain a small coaching docket so that I can provide clients with high quality, customized attention.
+The coaching process involves frequent and abundant face, phone, and Skype time to improve my client's quality of life and hone their leadership skills.
+I am an 'on-call' resource, and you should expect significant progress in your personal and professional life (or, why do it at all, right?).

-If you are committed to ethical leadership and making a bigger difference in peoples' lives, and you want the best master executive coach in the business, let's talk.
+If you want the best master executive coach in the business, and are committed to ethical leadership and making a bigger difference in peoples' lives, let's talk.